 For Therapists: Building a Resilient Practice with The Contained Clinician

-Ever notice that even with years of training and clinical experience, private practice can still present unexpected challenges?
-For many therapists — whether highly specialised or new to “the game” — the journey through private practice demands ongoing navigation and refinement.
+Ever notice that even with years of training and clinical experience, private practise can still present unexpected challenges?
+For many therapists — whether highly specialised or new to the field — the journey through private practise demands ongoing navigation and refinement.
 That's where The Contained Clinician steps in, offering a unique blend of community, expert supervision, and practical resources that support therapists at every stage of their professional life.

 What is "The Contained Clinician"?

-It's more than just a supervision platform; it's a comprehensive support system designed to:
+It is more than just a supervision platform; it is a comprehensive support system designed to:

 Foster a Sense of Community: